basho/basho_docs/source/languages/en/riakcs/references/apis/storage/s3/RiakCS-PUT-Bucket-policy.md

 **Condition** : The Condition element (or Condition block) lets you specify conditions for when a policy is in effect.
 The Condition element is optional.
 Riak CS supports 3 Condition Types: `Bool`, `IpAddress`, and `NotIpAddress`.

-Riak supports two keys to be used with these conditions: `aws:SecureTransport` and `aws:SourceIp`.  `aws:SecureTransport` is used with the `Bool` condition to check whether the request was sent with SSL.
+Riak CS supports two keys to be used with these conditions: `aws:SecureTransport` and `aws:SourceIp`.  `aws:SecureTransport` is used with the `Bool` condition to check whether the request was sent with SSL.
 Accepted values for this key are `true` and `false`.  `aws:SourceIp` is used with the `IpAddress` and `NotIpAddress` conditions, and represents the requester's IP address.
 IPv4 IP addresses in CIDR notation are supported.

 More information on S3 Policies can be found in Amazon's [Permissions And Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/PermissionsAndPolicies.html) documentation.